 - Soft plastics

-We are trialling the collection of a limited amount of soft plastics.
-These soft plastics are taken to Closed the Loop and Downer for processing into plastic pellets and incorporated in asphalt.
+We are collecting a limited amount of soft plastics.
+These soft plastics are taken to Closed the Loop for processing into plastic pellets and incorporated in asphalt.

 We need your help to keep out the contamination.
 Please only include clean and empty soft plastics such as supermarket checkout bags, freezer bags, postal bags, cling wrap, newspaper plastic wrap, shrink wrap, pasta/rice/bread/biscuit outer bags (not shiny or metallised), frozen food, bubble wrap, plastic pockets.